-- 1. Children who are "looked after"2 (LAC) by a Local Authority within the meaning of Section 22(1) of the Children Act 1989 at the time of their application, and all "previously looked after" children3 (PLAC), including those who appear to this Admissions Authority to have been in state care outside England (IAPLAC)4 and ceased to be in state care having been adopted.
-Evidence of the previously looked after status and/or the adoption will be requested. - Children who live in the designated catchment (formerly known as designated) area and have a brother or sister on roll at the time of application who will still be attending at the time of entry. - 3.
-Children who live in the catchment (formerly known as designated) area. - 4.
-Children who have a brother or sister on roll at the time of application who will still be attending at the time of entry but live outside the catchment (formerly known as designated) area. - 5.
-All other children who do not live in the catchment (formerly known as designated) area and also do not have a brother or sister on roll at the time of application who will still be attending at the time of entry.
+- Children who are "looked after" (LAC) by a Local Authority within the meaning of Section 22(1) of the Children Act 1989 at the time of their application, and all "previously looked after" children (PLAC), including those who appear to this Admissions Authority to have been in state care outside England (IAPLAC) and ceased to be in state care having been adopted.
+Evidence of the previously looked after status and/or the adoption will be requested. - 2.
+Children who live in the catchment area and have a brother or sister on roll at the time of application who will still be attending at the time of entry. - 3.
+Children who live in the catchment area. - 4.
+Children who have a brother or sister on roll at the time of application who will still be attending at the time of entry but live outside the catchment area. - 5.
+All other children who do not live in the catchment area and also do not have a brother or sister on roll at the time of application who will still be attending at the time of entry.

-In categories 2 to 5 above, priority will be given to children who are eligible for Service Pupil Premium and then to children who live closest to the school by the straight-line distance as calculated by Oxfordshire County Council.
+In all categories above, priority will be given to children who are eligible for Service Pupil Premium and then to children who live closest to the school by the straight-line distance as calculated by Oxfordshire County Council.